strimzi/strimzi.github.io/_posts/2019-07-22-http-bridge-intro.md

 Apache Kafka uses custom binary protocol, you can find more information about it, [here](https://kafka.apache.org/protocol).
 Clients are available for many different programming languages, but there are many scenarios where a standard protocol like HTTP/1.1 is more appropriate.

-For example, all the brokers in an Apache Kafka cluster need to be accessible to the clients.
+For example, all the brokers in an Apache Kafka cluster need to be accessible to the clients when using the native Apache Kafka ones.
 This is due to the fact that topics are partitioned and the partitions are distributed on different brokers to spread the load across the cluster.
 In order to read/write from/to all the partitions, clients need to connect to more than one broker hosting the "leader" partition.